Yelp/mrjob/README.rst

     * Set environment variables (e.g. ``$TZ``)
     * Easily install python packages from tarballs (EMR only)
     * Setup handled transparently by ``mrjob.conf`` config file
-* Automatically interpret error logs from EMR
+* Automatically interpret error logs (EMR only)
-* SSH tunnel to hadoop job tracker on EMR
+* SSH tunnel to hadoop job tracker (EMR only)
 * Minimal setup
     * To run on EMR, set ``$AWS_ACCESS_KEY_ID`` and ``$AWS_SECRET_ACCESS_KEY``
+    * To run on Dataproc, set up your Google account and credentials (see :ref:`google-setup`)
     * To run on your Hadoop cluster, just make sure ``$HADOOP_HOME`` is set.

 Installation